 For babies undergoing vitamin D deficiency, it is advised to take the early morning sunbath for almost 10-15 minutes.
 Avoid getting out in the Sun during extreme sunlight times.
 Similarly, vitamin D helps the human body fight diseases such as cancer, autoimmune diseases, flu, heart diseases, and muscle sclerosis.
 A good amount of vitamin D through natural sunlight can help boost immunity without requiring synthetic supplements or products.

 A daily dose of sunbath is unbeatable in terms of relaxation and inducing calmness in the overall body.
 Sunlight contains the elements to induce relaxation in the body.
 This is why you feel drowsy while sitting in the Sun during winter.
 Sunbathing can calm the cramped or unrelaxed muscles and help the brain’s cognitive development.

-According to research which was published in the American Medical Association Journal, it was found that patients who were suffering from Alzheimer’s disease had positive effects from daily sunbath.
+Research which was published in the American Medical Association Journal, it was found that patients who were suffering from Alzheimer’s disease had positive effects from daily sunbaths.
 Patients exposed to bright sunlight n daily had lesser depression and forgetfulness symptoms.

 - Prevention of multiple sclerosis

 According to several research studies, sunbathing is essential for health.
 Researchers found people living at higher latitudes receive less direct sunlight and have a higher incidence and prevalence of multiple sclerosis.